 In recent months, we’ve supported A-list musicians in retrieving and porting sounds from their old disks so that they can tour with some of their older material more authentically without taking a huge Synclavier II rig with them.

-So there’s a wealth of timbres out there, and with the breadth and depth of the Synclavier sound design engine, it does make sense to trade timbres and patches with others: each user might have their own way of approaching sound design; creating a pad sound, some might dial in a sawtooth using additive harmonics, whereas some might reach for the continuous sawtooth oscillator; creating a multi-patch some might use the Partial Crossfader, others might use the patch list layers; to create an warping sound some might map an envelope to tuning, others might use frames; and so it goes on.
+So there’s a wealth of timbres out there, and with the breadth and depth of the Synclavier sound design engine, it does make sense to trade timbres and patches with others: each user might have their own way of approaching sound design; creating a pad sound, some might dial in a sawtooth using additive harmonics, whereas some might reach for the continuous sawtooth oscillator; creating a multi-patch, some might use the Partial Crossfader, others might use the patch list layers; to create an warping sound, some might map an envelope to tuning, others might use frames; and so it goes on.

 Having good factory content is how we show-off the amazing depth of sound design possibilities.
-When Regen was launched, we did two things: we commissioned professional sound designers to create modern sounds using some of the new-to-Regen features (reverb, super-saws, filters, and so on); and we curated a selection from the wealth of sounds in the NED and Synclavier archives.
+When Regen was launched, we did two things: we commissioned professional sound designers to create modern sounds using some of the new-to-Synclavier features (reverb, super-saws, filters, and so on); and we curated a selection from the wealth of sounds in the NED and Synclavier archives.

 We occasionally add built-in factory content via firmware updates, but as of writing, we have this for built-in factory content:

-• 510 timbres
+- 510 timbres

-• 2064 samples
+- 2064 samples

-• 83 sessions
+- 83 sessions

-• 19 reverbs
+- 19 reverbs

 The NED & Synclavier archive is huge, so we had to carefully pick the most useable sounds for Regen.
-Timbres such as the whistle are still as visceral today as the day the day they were created — so much eerie emotion can be wrung from the whistle in the right pair of hands.
+Timbres such as “The Whistle” are still as visceral today as the day the day they were created — so much eerie emotion can be wrung from this whistle preset in the right pair of hands.
 Those immediately useable sounds made it into the “Regen Warehouse” library.
 Sounds that were more niche, but still an important part of the Synclavier legacy, such as “Anvil” and “Rain” were put into the “Legacy” libraries.
 These three libraries can be downloaded for free on the Regen download page, put on an SD card, and loaded into Regen.

 As of writing, there are 3 legacy libraries and 4 artist libraries that you can download for free, amounting to 282 timbres and 28 samples.
 As occasion arises, we will add more downloads here.
 If you’ve created a library that you want to share, please do get in touch.